 Recipe Notes:

-The recipe given above is a recipe for traditional sesame ladoos.
+The recipe provided above is a recipe for traditional sesame ladoos.
 But you can vary them to your liking!
-I leave you some ideas that could adapt the recipe without straying too far from its essence:
+Here are some ideas that could adapt the recipe without straying too far from its essence:

 1. Vary the nuts : Although peanuts are common, you could experiment with other nuts such as almonds, walnuts or cashews to give different textures and flavors.

-2. Adjust the amount of ghee : Ghee adds flavor and helps bind the ingredients, but you can adjust the amount depending on your desired texture and dietary preferences.
+2. Adjust the amount of ghee : Ghee adds flavor and helps bind ingredients, but you can adjust the amount based on desired texture and dietary preferences.

 3. Experiment with spices : Cardamom is typical, but you could also add a pinch of cinnamon or nutmeg to vary the flavor profile.

-4. Use an alternative sweetener : If jaggery is not available or you prefer to experiment, brown sugar or even jaggery (although with a different flavour) could be viable substitutes.
+4. Using an alternative sweetener : If jaggery is not available or you prefer to experiment, panela or even brown sugar (albeit with a different flavour) could be viable substitutes.

 Comments